briolive/weekend-redux-feedback-loop/README.md

     [x] Save 'support' in reducer on click 'Next'
     [x] Navigate to next page on click 'Next'
 [] Complete StepFour component
-    [] Create a reducer for 'comments'
+    [x] Create a reducer for 'comments'
-    [] Save 'comments' in reducer on click 'Next'
+    [] Input validation
-[] Complete Review component
+    [] Next button saves 'comments' in reducer and moves user to next page [] Complete Review component
     [] Display feeling, understanding, support, and comments [] POST to server on click 'Submit'